Paraskeva Clark: Artistic influences

 In 1916, Clark discovered that the landscape painter Savely Seidenberg's studio was on the same streetcar line as the shoe factory where she worked; she began to take art night classes there.
 Seidenberg taught figure drawing as well as still life and for months, Clark, as a beginning student, drew in charcoal from plaster heads, while the advanced students worked from a model.
 She immersed herself in conversations with her peers about art styles, including impressionism, post impressionism, cubism and the artists who were central to those movements.

 Vasily Shukhayev was a relatively unknown painter and set designer whose students practiced life drawing and painting.
 The fallout from the Revolution brought about a great upheaval in all the arts.
 Clark was familiar with the many prominent artists of the time, including Vladimir Tatlin, who believed that they were creating a revolutionary art – Cubism and Futurism – for the new regime.

 Kuzma Petrov-Vodkin was a humanist painter who integrated the European influences of Matisse and Cézanne, with his personal Russian experience.
 He was a thinker, an intellectual, and from him Clark gained some sense of depth of an intellectual, thoughtful life.
 Clark was interested in colour and still life, to which Petrov-Vodkin brought his theories of space, and studied his way of depicting a visual perspective that was not an artificial architectural construction.
 It was from Petrov-Vodkin that Clark learned the technique of spherical perspective in which figures and objects are distorted from their perpendicular axis to produce dynamic moment.

 In years to come, Clark drew on her teacher's concept of tilting the usual verticals and horizontals, she employs this technique in her 1947 painting Essentials of Life.
 Petrov-Vodkin passed on to Clarke his knowledge of Cézanne's techniques in utilizing the shifting axes in a picture.

-In three self-portrait studies dated 1918, 1919, and 1921 and works that date to these years, Petrov-Vodkin began to use rectangular framing elements— doors, windows, mirrors — set at variance to the horizontal and vertical axes of the paper or canvas to structure his subjects.
-These framing elements give the effect of space that is altered by the life of the subject.
-Petrov-Vodkin prioritized the overall composition, rather than committing to the exact detail and proportions of these doors, windows and mirrors.
-This gave his paintings a structural quality while intensifying the psychological reality of the subject.